Table of Contents

 If you and your spouse jointly own and operate an unincorporated farm or nonfarm business and share in the profits and losses, you are partners in a partnership, whether or not you have a formal partnership agreement.
 Do not use Part III or Part IV.
 Instead, file the appropriate partnership return.

-If you and your spouse materially participate (see Material participation in the 2012 Instructions for Schedule C) as the only members of a jointly owned and operated business, and you file a joint Form 1040-SS for the tax year, you can make a joint election to be taxed as a qualified joint venture instead of a partnership.
+If you and your spouse materially participate (see Material participation in the 2013 Instructions for Schedule C) as the only members of a jointly owned and operated business, and you file a joint Form 1040-SS for the tax year, you can make a joint election to be taxed as a QJV instead of a partnership.
 To make this election, you must divide all items of income, gain, loss, deduction, and credit attributable to the business between you and your spouse in accordance with your respective interests in the venture.
 Each of you must file a separate Part III or Part IV, as well as a separate Part V. On each line of your separate Part III or Part IV, you must enter your share of the applicable income, deduction, or loss.
-For complete information on this election, see the 2012 Instructions for Schedule E. For more information on qualified joint ventures, go to IRS.gov.
-When entering “qualified joint venture” in the search box you need to select “Husband and Wife Business.”
+For complete information on this election, see the 2013 Instructions for Schedule E. For more information on QJVs, go to IRS.gov and enter “qualified joint venture” in the search box.

 If you and your spouse make the election for your rental real estate business, the income generally is not subject to SE tax (for an exception, see item 3 under Other Income and Losses Included in Net Earnings From Self-Employment in the instructions for Part V, later).